Frequently Asked Questions

 Existing PLTW Engineering programs that wish to add CSP should have their teacher(s) register for CSP Core Training.
 For questions, please contact the PLTW Solution Center.
 For new PLTW Computer Science programs: After registration, your school will select one or more individuals to become PLTW Computer Science teachers.
 After completing Readiness Training, your teacher will engage in an in-depth two-week training that introduces them to the activity-, project -, problem- based (APB) pedagogy that is a cornerstone of all PLTW programs.

 Computer Science Principles (CSP) is aligned to the Computer Science Teachers Association (CSTA) 3B standards and is endorsed by the College Board®.
 Computer Science A (CSA) aligns to align to CSTA 3C standards, and the syllabus is approved by the College Board.
-Introduction to Computer Science (ICS) aligns to CSTA 3A standards.
+Computer Science Essentials (CSE) aligns to CSTA 3A standards.
 For complete details, download our standards alignment.

 In CSP, students will use computers (PC or Mac), as well as Android™ tablets.
-Computer and tablet specificiations can be found here.
+Computer and tablet specifications can be found here.

 We suggest registering for our Core Training offerings delivered online if you are unable to attend a training in person.
 In addition, we provide interim instructional support and coaching through the Professional Development Plan (PDP).
-All PDP participants will incur an instructional support fee ($843 for PLTW Gateway courses / $1,265 for PLTW Biomedical Science and PLTW Engineering courses); attend 60-minute live online instructional meetings every other week; participate in weekly discussion assignments on the PLTW Learning Management System (LMS); and attend Core Training prior to the start of the next academic year.
+All PDP participants will incur an instructional support fee ($843 for PLTW Gateway courses / $1,265 for PLTW Biomedical Science and PLTW Engineering courses); attend 60-minute live online instructional meetings every other week; participate in weekly discussion assignments; and attend Core Training prior to the start of the next academic year.
 Please note that PDPs are not available for PLTW Launch.
 Contact us for more information.